Introduction

 Exercises like analyzing passages from different genres can help students become more sensitive to the tone of the text, and also how the tone contributes to the overall meaning.
 Another exercise could be rewriting a passage with a different tone or voice to see how it changes the meaning conveyed by the text.

-Consistent practice and active participation in tone and voice exercises can help students develop a deeper understanding of the text, and enhance their emotional intelligence.
-In a way, understanding tone and voice in text can set the stage for their future success in academics and life.
+Consistent practice and active participation in tone and voice exercises can help students develop a deeper understanding of the text and enhance their emotional intelligence.
+Understanding tone and voice in text can, in a way, set the stage for their future success in academics and life.

 Conclusion